Psychotropics: Should You Be On Them And Are They Effective?

 That being said, for some people, medication has a certain attraction.
 Nowadays we have instant everything.
 It sometimes seems inconceivable to us that somethings still can't, or shouldn't, be fixed instantly.
 But medicine, with or without its drawbacks, is not magic.
 Medicine is still not usually an instant cure.
 Besides for the fact that many of these psychiatric medications take weeks to build up enough in a person's system to exhibit a noticeable effect, sometimes putting in the hard work of therapy is more effective in the long run.

-Again, it all come backs to the facts of the individual case.
+Again, it all comes back to the facts of the individual case.
 Only a competent mental health professional should make these decisions, with your input.

 Who Should Prescribe Psychotropics

-The decision to go on psychotropic medication is one you will have to make with a trusted psychiatrist who can help you consider the pros and cons specific to you.
+The decision to go on psychotropic medication is one you will have to make with a trusted psychiatrist.
+Mental Health or Behavioral Health practitioner as above-mentioned practitioners can also provide the same services.
+Who can help you consider the pros and cons specific to you?
 Not all medications work the same for everyone.
 All medications have associated side effects, some more and more severe than others.
 Dosages differ.
 If you discuss your doubts with your doctor, he or she can assuage them, address them, or, when called for, help you find another way.
 Above all, if you are already taking a psychotropic medication, never ever go off it on your own without the approval of your doctor.

 Concurrent treatment - seeing a psychiatrist to prescribe medication and a psychologist, therapist, or other mental health professional to work with you on the therapy side of things - is the best way forward for many people.